Self-planning Code Generation with Large Language Models: Related Work

 \subsection{Code Generation}

-Traditional code generation approaches are based on supervised learning, which initially treats code as equivalent to natural language and then gradually incorporates more code-specific features. \citep{LingBGHKWS16} first propose to employ sequence-to-sequence models for transformation between natural language to code snippets. \citep{TranX} propose TranX, which maps natural language descriptions to an abstract syntax tree of code based on a series of tree construction actions. \citep{MukherjeeWCRCJ21} presents a generative modeling approach for source code that uses a static-analysis tool. \citep{CODEP} devise a PDA-based methodology to guarantee grammatical correctness for code generation.
+Traditional code generation approaches are based on supervised learning, which initially treats code as equivalent to natural language \cite{LingBGHKWS16,JiaL16,WeiBolin} and then gradually incorporates more code-specific features, such as abstract syntax tree \cite{RabinovichSK17,YinN17,SunZMXLZ19,SunZXSMZ20,TranX}, API calls \cite{RaychevVY14,GuZZK16,GuZZ017}.
+Furthermore, Mukherjee et al.\cite{MukherjeeWCRCJ21} present a generative modeling approach for source code that uses a static analysis tool.
+Dong et al. \cite{CODEP} devise a PDA-based methodology to guarantee grammatical correctness for code generation.

-Developing a planning-based code generation approach be challenging due to the requirement of a large amount of training data to enable the model to learn planning, and obtaining plans is a difficult task.

-With the advent of CodeBERT \citep{FengGTDFGS0LJZ20}, the boom in pre-training with code corpus using large language models began.
-Codex \citep{codex}, InCoder \citep{incoder}, Codegen \citep{nijkamp2022codegen}, and AlphaCode \citep{alphacode} have successively emerged, the number of parameters of the models has rapidly increased, and the performance of code generation has improved tremendously.
-The advent of large models has brought us a new way of tackling planning for code generation.
+With the rise of pre-training, CodeT5 \cite{CodeT5}, UniXcoder \cite{UniXcoder} applied pre-trained models to code generation task.
+The introduction of subsequent models like Codex \cite{codex}, InCoder \cite{incoder}, CodeGen \cite{nijkamp2022codegen}, AlphaCode \cite{alphacode}, and CodeGeeX \cite{codegeex}, continues to push the direction.
+A noteworthy trend among these models is the rapid increase in the number of parameters in the pre-trained models, which leads to a tremendous improvement in the performance of code generation \cite{CDD}.
+This has sparked a variety of studies, with the focus on utilizing large language models as the backbone, enhancing their code generation performance through various techniques \cite{codet, CoderReviewer, planningdecoding, debug}, and achieving promising results.
+These approaches can be summarized as post-processing strategies, i.e., reranking and modifying the code after the model generates it.
+Our approach and post-processing approaches are orthogonal and can be used concurrently.